 Being involved in an accident is daunting, and the processes that follow can take an emotional toll.
 When you’re recovering from an injury, it can be tempting to take to social media and share information about the process to your followers.
 When we’re feeling downtrodden and alone, it can be nice to hear that someone is always out there listening.
-However, it may not be wise to share information about your personal injury case online.
+However, as truck accident lawyers, we have to tell you that it may not be wise to share information about your personal injury case online.
 If you say the wrong thing, you may threaten the veracity of your claim.
 Learn the basic dos and don’ts of social media use during your civil claim.

 Why You Shouldn’t Talk About Your Personal Injury Case Online